TBS96/aosp_build_guides_sweet/README.md

 ```
 ### 4.1.
 Delete `lineage.dependencies` from `/hardware` if present (This file is for if we build on servers)

 ### 4.2.
 Things to remember, and check whether source uses common trees or not.
-Also helpful for beginners to see file structure:
+Also helpful for beginners to see file structure, aosp or lineage:
 <div align="center">
   <img src="https://github.com/TBS96/aosp_build_guides_sweet/blob/main/AndroidProducts.mk-pixelos_device_xiaomi_sweet.png">
   <img src="https://github.com/TBS96/aosp_build_guides_sweet/blob/main/Android.bp-vendor_xiaomi_sweet.png">